Minnesota Mr. Basketball

 Kevin McHale (#32 Celtics) was the recipient of the award in 1976.

 Minnesota Mr. Basketball is an annual award recognizing excellence in Minnesota boys' high school basketball.
 The female equivalent is Minnesota Miss Basketball.

-The award's legitimacy was challenged in February 2017 when Henry Sibley, Minnesota high school basketball coach John Carrier called out owner and chairman Ken Lien for his politicized anti-Muslim and anti-immigrant tweets from the @mrbasketballmn Twitter account.
+The award's legitimacy was challenged in February 2017 when John Carrier, then the boys' basketball coach at Henry Sibley High School in suburban Mendota Heights, harshly criticized Ken Lien, the chairman of the committee that annually chooses both Mr. and Miss Basketball, for his politicized anti-Muslim and anti-immigrant tweets from the @mrbasketballmn Twitter account.
 The Minnesota Basketball Coaches Association was among many who announced their support of Carrier's complaint.

 The award was established in 1975 and is given to the person(s) chosen as the best high school boys' basketball senior in the U.S. state of Minnesota.
 The award is the fourth oldest such award in the nation; only Indiana Mr. Basketball, California Mr. Basketball, and Kentucky Mr. Basketball, which were first awarded in 1939, 1950, and 1956, respectively, predate it.
-A nine-member selection committee, headed by Ken Lien since 1977, has selected five finalists in March of every year since the award began.
-Those five finalists are chosen from a larger pool of 15 finalists picked in January, and the winner of the award is named in April.
+A nine-member selection committee, now led by John Robinson, has selected five finalists in March of every year since the award began.
+In the middle of January, a "watch list" is published which recognizes 30-40 seniors who have had a strong start to the season.
+At the end of the regular season, the Top 10 candidates for the Mr Basketball award are announced.
 In order to select the most deserving student-athlete, the selection panel watches over 120 high school basketball games and creates detailed reviews on every one of them.
-The winner is then invited to an honorary dinner, along with the Minnesota Miss Basketball selection.
 Twice the panel chose two winners, in 1979 and 1998.